Do You Love English Country Houses?

 Leeds and Harrogate are the nearest stations with onward connections by bus or taxi to Harewood.
 Find information on train travel here.

 It couldn’t be easier to drive to Harewood House, as it’s located right on the junction of the A61/A659 (Leeds/Harrogate road).
-Set your SatNav for LS17 9LQ, which will bring you right to the archway at the entrance to the estate.
+Set your SatNav for LS17 9LQ, which will bring you directly to the archway at the entrance to the estate.

-Watch out for grim traffic during the rush hour, however, at other times you should have no problems.
+Watch out for grim traffic during the rush hour; however, at other times, you should have no problems.

-First, A Little Dark History
+A Little Dark History

-Like many other historic 18th century buildings, Harewood House was built on the back of the abhorrent West Indian sugar trade.
+Like many other historic 18th century buildings, Harewood House was built on the back of the shocking West Indian sugar trade.
 While this trade made Henry Lascelles one of the richest men in England at the time, it didn’t bring him lasting happiness, as he took his own life in 1753 (more than 50 years before the abolition of slavery in 1807).
 Today, Henry is the only member of the Lascelles family not to have a portrait at Harewood.

-Henry bought the estates of Harewood and Gawthorpe in 1738, however it was Henry’s son, Edwin Lascelles (also a wealthy slave trader), who built Harewood House after Henry’s death.
+Henry bought the estates of Harewood and Gawthorpe in 1738; however, it was Henry’s son, Edwin Lascelles (also a wealthy slave trader), who built Harewood House after Henry’s death.

 - There are over 400 light bulbs on the state floor at Harewood House, taking approx 120 hours a year to change!

 - The Harewood House estate covers 100 acres.
-That’s 60 acres bigger than the grounds and gardens at Buckingham Place in London and more than five times bigger than the White House and gardens in Washington DC (18 acres).
+That’s 60 acres bigger than the grounds and gardens at Buckingham Place in London and more than five times bigger than the White House in Washington DC (18 acres).

 - ITV soap opera Emmerdale is filmed on the Harewood Estate